2021 Trendy Plant Guide For Interior Decorators

 Now that most of us have more mature plants ready for a spring propagation than ever, we expect to see lots of creative propagation set ups in the months ahead.
-Mason jars and test tube collections are always welcome propagation stations, but we reckon that many plant parents will go beyond classic, small scale setups by investing in decorative or larger scale ones.
-Think entire walls dedicated to propagation as well as the use of unique vessels!
+Mason jars and test tube collections are always welcome propagation stations, but we reckon that many plant parents will go beyond classic, small scale setups by investing in decorative or larger scale ones, perhaps to even propagate a thriving monstera!
+Think entire walls dedicated to propagation as well as the use of unique and interesting vessels

 DIY Plant Propagation Station via Brittany Goldwyn featuring a wooden frame and glass vessels.

 Rubber trees were definitely an emerging trend last year, but they were always overshadowed by the ever-so-popular fiddle leaf fig tree and bird of paradise.
 With their architecturally unique structure and adorably thick, oval leaves, we believe that it’s time for rubber trees to have their moment in the spotlight.
 Raven ZZ plant lovers will also love the rubber plant’s royally dark shade of green.